emcrisostomo/brightness-control/README.md

 user.
 The following items are shown:

   * A slider control, used to adjust the brightness.
   * _Show percentage_, used to display the current brightness value as a percentage in the status bar.
   * _Save_, used to save the current brightness value.
   * _Restore_, used to restore a previously saved brightness value.

 Installation
 ------------

-Users should get the binary distribution of the latest release from the [Brightness Setter Github repository][repo].
+Users should get the binary distribution of the latest release from the [Brightness Control Github repository][repo].
 Developers or advanced users may want to compile the program from the sources, in which case XCode 5 is the only requirement.